onlyquake/xonotic-wiki/Race_CTS.md

 Object of the Game
 ------------------

-This is an advanced mode of [[Race]].
+This is an advanced mode of [Race](Race).
 Difference here is that you - instead of running laps - have to reach the finish.
 The player who sets the fastest time wins after the time is over.

 Map Entities
 ------------